adamreupert/fred2plot/README.md

 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 ## Installation
 All depending packages, needed to run those python scripts, are collected in the requirements.txt.
-To install them automatically just run the following command in our command line interface.
+To install them automatically just run the following command in your command line interface.
 Pip and Python (preferably pip3/Python3) has to be installed beforehand!

 ```
 cd fred2plot